Blagovest-Todorov/LambdaExpressionsIntro/README.md

 # LambdaExpressionsIntro
-some example with Lambda Expresssions , short explanation
+some example with Lambda Expressions , short explanation